Get

 8. A House Cat (for a Reason)

-We mentioned the Devon Rex’s unique coat earlier and the lack of guard hairs the breed has.
+We mentioned the Devon Rex’s unique coat earlier, and the lack of guard hairs the breed has.
 This lack of guard hair makes the Devon Rex more susceptible to sunburn.
-Without a proper coat to protect them, the Devon Rex prefers life indoors.
-If you do take your Devon Rex outside, make sure to use a good coat of sunscreen and limit the amount of time you spend out there.
+The best way you can help your kitty is to limit the amount of time they spend sunbathing.
 The last thing you want is your kitty suffering the pain of a sunburn.
+You can also consider using a vet-approved sunscreen in the more at-risk areas.

 9. An Intelligent Cat Breed